jsnyder/stm32loader/README.md

 * Try Azure pipelines for CI
 * Support PyPy, PyPy3
 * Drop Python2 support; start using intenum for commands and replies
+* Determine flash page size or make this configurable